Student Movements on Campus

-American student activists readily grasped that their struggle against war was inseparable from their need for student’s rights on campus.
-In 1935, they passed a resolution that called for freedom of speech, assembly and the press.
+American student activists readily grasped that their struggle against war was inseparable from their need for students’ rights on campus.
+In 1935, they passed a resolution that called for freedom of speech, assembly, and the press.
 In 1936, the University of Minnesota’s administration and Regents passed multiple rules to further limit or withdraw all of those rights from students.
-The students’ call for student rights in the 1930s echoed through the student movements of the 1960s and beyond.
+The student activists’ call for student rights in the 1930s echoed through the student movements of the 1960s and beyond.

 The Right to Form Political Groups Freely

-Dean of Student Affairs Edward Nicholson limited activism by denying students the right to form local chapters of the political organizations that constituted the Student Left.
-He and other deans interviewed the activists who proposed these groups and demanded to know what their ideas were and to see copies of their membership lists.
-Most Leftist political groups were denied approval.
-Communist clubs did not want to provide membership lists for fear of reprisals.
+Dean of Student Affairs Edward Nicholson attempted to limit activism by denying students the right to form many of the local chapters of the political organizations that constituted the Student Left.
+He and other deans interviewed the activists who proposed these groups and demanded to know what their ideas were, telling them which were acceptable and which were not.
+They insisted on the right to review copies of membership lists.
+Most leftist political groups were denied approval.
+Communist clubs did not want to provide membership lists for fear of being monitored and possible reprisals.

 Propaganda Versus the Free Exchange of Ideas

-In 1936, the University Senate, directed by Dean Nicholson, put into place severe restrictions concerning the distribution of information he deemed “propaganda.”
-The University of Minnesota’s administration and Regents passed multiple rules to further limit or withdraw all of those rights from students.
+In 1936, the University Senate, directed by Dean Nicholson, put into place severe restrictions concerning the distribution to students of information that he deemed “propaganda.”
+With his encouragement, the University of Minnesota’s administration and Regents passed multiple rules to further limit or withdraw rights from students for the free exchange of ideas.
 Dean Nicholson would now determine what constituted “propaganda.”
 Approved information could only be placed on nine bulletin boards on the entire campus.
 Finally, new policies forbade any group “with partial allegiance to an off-campus group and non-University group” to participate in student government.

-The Minnesota Daily tracked the events around student rights and reported on the decisions made by the University Senate regarding limitations on student rights to distribute literature and participate in student government.
+The Minnesota Daily tracked the decisions made by the University Senate regarding limitations on student rights to distribute literature and participate in student government.
 The Daily also editorialized with concern about the decisions taken to limit student rights to distribute political information.